 1) Nathan Wade Bracken was born on 12 September, 1977 in Penrith, New South Wales.

-2) Nathan’s cricket love affair with the game started years before he made his debut, while in school Nathan was famous for the way he swung the ball and took serious in
+2) Nathan’s cricket love affair with the game started years before he made his debut, while in school Nathan was famous for the way he swung the ball and took serious interest in the game right from school

 3) Nathan Bracken performance in 2001-01 domestic season was outstanding.
 Picked up 29 wickets at an average of 23.72 and gained the second spot in leading wicket-taker of the year.
 With this amazing performance in domestic circuit, he was awarded with Bradman Young Cricketer of the Year in 2001